Nietzsche for physicists: The eternal recurrence of the same

 \subsection{The possibility of an eternal universe}

-Today the cosmology is typically Einsteinian.
+Today, cosmology is typically Einsteinian.
 From solutions of Einstein or Einstein-type equations, cosmological models have been constructed.
-And one of the most important features in these cosmological solutions is the problem of the initial singularity.
-In the cosmological standard model ($\Lambda$-CDM model), the initial singularity is called Big Bang.
-It is interpreted as the initial state of the universe, a singular state where physical quantities diverge.
-There exists a common belief that the Big Bang is a breakdown of the Einstein's equations, and a quantized gravitation will solve this problem.
-However one has possible solutions of this problem without the complete quantum theory of gravity.
-Bouncing cosmologies (a review is presented in \citealt{Novello}) appear today as a possibility to avoid the initial singularity.
-By assuming violations in energy conditions,\footnote{Such conditions involve the pressure and energy density of the cosmological fluid.
-This fluid is a good approximation to describe the universe's matter content.} and these violations are acceptable since the observation of cosmic accelerated expansion, regular solutions come from the Einsteinian gravitation.
-In this perspective, the singularity is replaced by a regular transition between a contraction phase and an expansion phase (where we live today).
+One of the most important features in these cosmological solutions is the problem of the initial singularity.
+In the cosmological standard model ($\Lambda$-CDM model),\footnote{CDM means Cold Dark Matter, which is a type of non-relativistic matter able to interact only by means of the gravitational interaction. $\Lambda$ is the cosmological constant developed by Einstein.
+Today the cosmological constant is the \enquote{source} of the cosmic acceleration, according to several models.} the initial singularity is called the Big Bang.
+It is interpreted as the initial state of the universe, a singular state where physical quantities, like the matter energy density, and geometrical quantities, like the space-time curvature, diverge.
+They are unbounded at the initial singularity.
+There exists a common belief that the Big Bang is a breakdown of Einstein's equations, and a complete quantum theory of gravity would solve this problem.
+However, there are possible solutions of this problem without the complete quantum theory of gravity.
+Bouncing cosmologies\footnote{See, for example, \cite{Neves4} and the important review of \cite{Novello}.} appear today as a possibility to avoid the initial singularity within the current physics.
+If we assume violations of energy conditions (and these violations are acceptable since the observation of cosmic accelerated expansion), regular or nonsingular solutions come from Einsteinian gravitation.
+The energy conditions relate pressure and energy density of the cosmological fluid, and the fluid description is a good \enquote{approximation} to describe the universe's matter content.
+Such conditions are necessary hypotheses in the singularity theorems.
+Assuming the energy conditions and geometrical conditions, the singularity theorems show that space-time possesses a singularity or a singular state.
+That is, in cosmology, for example, it is possible to show that the matter satisfying the energy conditions leads to the Big Bang or the initial singularity.
+Then, with energy conditions violations, the singularity theorems are not valid, and it is possible to avoid the Big Bang.\footnote{A detailed study on the singularity theorems (the so-called Hawking-Penrose theorems) is found in \citealt[chapter 9]{Wald}.} In this perspective, the singularity is replaced by a regular transition---a bounce---between a contraction phase and an expansion phase (where we live today).
 There exists the possibility of constructing cyclic cosmologies in such contexts, where the universe passes through successive phases of contraction and expansion.